chantastic/sites/chan.dev-astro/src/content/posts/single-threaded-episode-1-notes.md

 > When you're waiting, or handling a rejection, do a thing you're good at.
 For me, that's be baking.
 > Erin @0:28

-> Date lots of companies
+> publishDate lots of companies
 > @0:31

 Erin's list of questions to ask companies: